-Welcome to our most visited, and arguably, most important page on our blog.
-It looks at Anterior Head Carriage (AHC), also called Forward Head Syndrome, Crossed Syndrome, Tech Neck or Student Neck and what are the associated problems.
+Welcome to our most visited, and arguably, most important page on the blog.
+It looks at Anterior Head Carriage (AHC).
+This is also known as Forward Head Syndrome, Crossed Syndrome, Tech Neck or Student Neck.
+What is AHC and what are its associated problems.

 What is AHC all about?

 The underlying cause of all the issues of pain and dysfunction linked to AHC is that you hold your head forward of its proper anatomical position.
-Normally, the centre of gravity point in your head is directly over the centre of gravity line of the rest of your body.
-If it is, your ear-hole will apear to be directly above and in line with the top point of your shoulder.
-With AHC your head is forward of this imaginary centre of gravity line line.
-This means it is not balanced and is, in effect, falling but very, very slowly into your keyboard.
+Normally, the centre of gravity (COG) line in your head is directly over the centre of gravity line of the rest of your body.
+If it is, your ear-hole will appear to be directly above and in line with the point of your shoulder.
+With AHC your head is forward of this imaginary COG line.
+This means your heavy head is not balanced and is, in effect, falling but very, very slowly into your keyboard.

 You’ll see examples of AHC everywhere.
 Look round your office and I bet you can see it in a few in your colleagues from where you are sitting.
 I found these classic examples in a well-known, and pretty cool, clothes shop on Park Street (the staff were great and really helpful so if you can recognize the shop from the pictures go and buy something and cheer them up).

-As you can see the ear-hole is way to far forward of the C0G line through the tip of the shoulder.
+As you can see the ear-hole is way to far forward of the C0G line that passes through the tip of the shoulder.
 Is this what’s happening with you?

-These are varied, significant and widespread.
+These problems are varied, significant and widespread.
 A brief summary is this lot:

 - Trapezius muscle trigger points and tightness.

 - Trigger point referred pain into the head giving you migraine-like headaches.

-- Infraspinatus muscle trigger points leading to arm pain.
+- Infraspinatus muscle trigger points leading to diffuse but intense arm pain.

 - Mid-thoracic joint jamming and muscle guarding pain.

 - Low-neck joint compression and pain on rotation.

-- Sub-occipital muscle trigger points and face and head pain.
+- Sub-occipital muscle trigger points and associated face and head pain.